-The No. 8 is a particularly popular version of the knife, if you’re looking for something that’s been tried and tested – it’s actually rumoured that this was Hemingway’s favorite knife.
+The No. 8 is a particularly popular version of the knife, if you’re looking for something that’s been tried and tested – it’s actually rumored that this was Hemingway’s favorite knife.
 It will be sharp out of the box and made from modified stainless steel.
 And, with the addition of chromium, the knife is corrosion resistant too.

 The blade on this folding knife is pretty thin, and I wouldn’t recommend it for heavy-duty use.
 But I think it’s just fine for the average backpacker.
 The safety ring is also made from stainless steel, and it can block the blade in both open and closed positions.
 So, it is perfectly safe to transport and use.

-The handle is not really ergonomic, and the raised end get you into trouble.
-Additionally, the length of the handle depends on the length of the blade you get, but generally it’s about 3.5” - 4”.
+The handle is not really ergonomic, and the raised end gets you into trouble.
+Additionally, the length of the handle depends on the length of the blade you get, but generally, it’s about 3.5” – 4”.

 If your backpacking adventures require some serious tools, then forget about foldable knives and Swiss army knives – you need a proper multi-tool.
 And the Gerber Suspension is one of the best choices for a pocket knife (even though it’s not).
 It’s highly practical, compact to carry around, lightweight considering the number of tools you get (yes, even a bottle opener), and pretty affordable on top of all that.

 The Suspension model is only about 4” long when folded.
 It has 12 different functions, with needle-nose pliers at the center of the tool.
 It has two knives – one is a straight blade, and one serrated.